Abstract Artivism

 on November 11, 2024

-Guest blog post by Beth W. Stewart.
+Guest article by Beth W. Stewart.
 Beth is a Vancouver-based scholar-activist abstract artist, and one of our own here at Galerie Stein.
 Beth has shared her process of abstract artivism at academic institutions and events worldwide and has published on the subject in academic journals.
 Her own practice as an abstract painter began out of an urgent need to express the complexities she encountered in her academic research in post-conflict northern Uganda.

 Abstract artivism.
 I feel the world needs it now more than ever.